Apple To Update Iphone 12 In France Over Radiation

 Barrot said the agency in charge of testing, the ANFR, would quickly assess the update and decide whether to lift the ban on sales.

-The World Health Organization points out that several studies in the field have failed to find adverse health effects caused by mobile phone use.
+The World Health Organisation points out that several studies in the field have failed to find adverse health effects caused by mobile phone use.

 And there are no specific illnesses linked to such radiation.